h2oai/h2o-2/h2o-docs/source/developuser/parse.rst

 Parse Overview
 ==============

-(Since HDFS is very popular, this example illustrates that data source.
-H2O does support other sources of data, however.)
+Since HDFS is the most commonly used format, this example illustrates that data source.
+However, H2O does support other sources of data.

-The parse process typically moves data as much as twice during ingestion.
+The parse process typically moves data twice during ingestion.

-The first movement of the data occurs when the data is read from disk (an f-chunk in the diagram below) and copied across the network to the H2O node that requested the particular piece of data from the filesystem.
+The first movement of the data occurs when the data is read from the disk (an f-chunk in the diagram below) and copied across the network to the H2O node requesting the specified data from the filesystem.

 .. image:: PngGen/pictures/DataIngestion.png